Executive Editor: Simon Nichols

-Rising LoneStars is committed to finding the very best leaders amongst elected officials at the local government level.
-Our team tracks local Texas elected officials while they are on the rise.
-Our efforts are non-partisan, as we review local government actions throughout the diverse state of Texas.
-We at Rising LoneStars are on the lookout for local government leaders that will shape tomorrow’s Texas.
+Rising Lonestars® is committed to finding the very best leaders amongst elected officials at the local government level.
+Our team tracks local Texas elected officials as they rise.
+Our efforts are nonpartisan, as we review local government actions throughout the diverse state of Texas.
+We at Rising Lonestars® are on the lookout for local government leaders who will shape tomorrow’s Texas.

 What We Do

 We are in the business of identifying local government leaders who make a difference.
 To help us better track who the next Rising Lonestars® are, we first have to know who is representing Texans at a local level.
 We track local elected officials for 35 Texas counties and over 200 of Texas’ largest towns and cities.
 Our team has created a database with up-to-date information for each of these counties and cities.
 For each county or city we track, you will find the elected official’s name, precinct/district, contact information, and upcoming election date.
 Each of these local Texas politicians have been divided into seven regions: West Texas, North Texas, South Texas, Central Texas, East Texas, the Gulf Coast, and the Panhandle/South Plains.